 Get ready for a music-filled summer in New York State!

-In the Hudson Valley, Caramoor's 2022 summer season returns June 18 - August 19, celebrating music's power to unite people, heal divisions, and inspire discovery.
-Scheduled performers include Yo-Yo Ma & The Knights, Las Cafeteras, Lara Downes, Pedrito Martinez, and many others.
-Take advantage of special 25% off ticket packages for select performances!
+In the Hudson Valley, Caramoor's 2024 summer season returns in early June through late August, celebrating music's power to unite people, heal divisions, and inspire discovery.
+This year’s lineup will be announced March 1, but recent performers included Yo-Yo Ma & The Knights, Las Cafeteras, Lara Downes, Pedrito Martinez, and many others.

 In the Catskills, Bethel Woods Center for the Arts presents a summer concert season that offers a diverse mix of performances, exhibits, festivals, and art programs.
-Upcoming late spring and summer shows include The Who, Shawn Colvin, The Doobie Brothers, Steely Dan, Phish, and Norah Jones.
+Upcoming summer shows include Hootie & the Blowfish, Alanis Morissette, Jason Mraz, Impractical Jokers, and Hozier.
 Don’t miss out on your favorite performers; get your tickets now.

-One of the pre-eminent “jewel in the crown” summer music and arts festivals in North America for over 50 years, the Saratoga Performing Arts Center (SPAC) will present its first full classical season in two years this summer, with a spectacular and diverse program starring world-renowned soloists Yo-Yo Ma and Joshua Bell with the Philadelphia Orchestra, and the New York City Ballet.
-The season will also feature SPAC premieres and debuts by women and BIPOC (Black, Indigenous, People of Color) composers, choreographers, performers, and conductors.
-Other upcoming shows include Robert Plant & Alison Krauss; Train; The Doobie Brothers with Tom Johnston, The Dave Matthews Band, Josh Groban, and Freihofer’s Saratoga Jazz Festival.
+One of the pre-eminent “jewel in the crown” summer music and arts festivals in North America for over 50 years, the Saratoga Performing Arts Center (SPAC) will present the return of its resident companies, the New York City Ballet, the Philadelphia Orchestra, and the Saratoga Jazz Festival this summer.
+The season will also feature a diverse line-up of artists including Earth, Wind, and Fire & Chicago, Dave Matthews Band, Third Eye Blind, Lainey Wilson, Hozier, and The Doobie Brothers.
 Don’t miss out; order your tickets now!